sal55/langs/compilec.md

 ### And where does it go?

-In the above example, const can before or after the type (as well as both!), or inside in the case of 'int const long'.
+In the above example, const can before or after the type, or inside in the case of 'int const long', or all three!

 However I believe that where pointers are involved it (or they) go after the "\*", so apply to the previous \*, not any following \*.